ChrisAmihan/Expense-Reimbursement-System/README.md

 ## Project Description

-Here goes your awesome project description!
+The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
+All employees in the company can log in and submit requests for reimbursements and view their past tickets and pending requests.
+Managers can log in and view all reimbursement requests and past history for all employees in the company.
+Managers are authorized to approve and deny requests for expense reimbursements.

 ## Technologies Used

-* Tech 1 - version 1.0
+* Java - version 1.0
-* Tech 2 - version 2.0
+* HTML - version 2.0
+* CSS - version
-* Tech 3 - version 3.0
+* JavaScript 3 - version 3.0
+* Hibernate - version 5.5.7
+* Javalin - version 3.13.11
+* AWS RDS -
+* Postman - version 8.11.1
+* SQL -

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Users may login as an employee or a manager to make reimbursement requests.
+* Users may view and create new reimbursement requests.
+* Managers may approve/deny a reimbursement request and view a statistics page.

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Update styling.
+* Incorporate more statistics.

 ## Getting Started